 Simits

-These bread treats come from my Turkish heritage and they are commonly eaten for breakfast.
-You'll find them sold from street carts, where the rings are hung on racks for display.
-They are not boiled as regular bagels are, but dipped in molasses and sesame seeds, which gives them a chewy texture similar to the bagels we know and love. — Trisha Kruse, Eagle, Idaho
+These bread treats from my Turkish heritage are commonly eaten for breakfast.
+They are not boiled as regular bagels are but dipped in molasses and sesame seeds, which gives them a chewy texture similar to that of the bagels we know and love. —Trisha Kruse, Eagle, Idaho

 Honey Bagels